igloo-project/igloo-doc/source/howtos/UI-Placeholder-and-Enclosure.md

 ## Conditions and component's visibility

-OWSI-Core provides `Condition` base class which provides easy-to-use transformation of a Condition (that resolves to true or false result on an *applies* method's call) as an enclosure or placeholder behavior.
+Igloo provides `Condition` base class which provides easy-to-use transformation of a Condition (that resolves to true or false result on an *applies* method's call) as an enclosure or placeholder behavior.